wi-fighters/56-form-exercise-natalia-solo/README.md

 15. Copy in the fields from the previous example. **Use your judgment to decide** what you will need to change in your existing code so that your `id` and `name` attributes remain unique.
 E.g. `deliveryStreet` and `billingStreet`.
 Do this for all applicable fields.

 16. Consider, what could you do to make your `datalist` implementation more DRY?

+## Part 4: Responsive styling

+17. Let's create some containers for the elements that we want to appear inline.
+Add a `div` with the class `inline-container` around the following pairs of elements (in both fieldsets):

+- first + last name
+- street + number
+- city + postcode
+- state + country

+**When adding containers, remember to double-check your indentation**